nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `help`

-In the `Help` window, upon choosing a specific command, a description, and an example will be shown for that specific command along with the specific parameters for that command.
+In the `Help` window, upon choosing a specific command, a description and an example will be shown for that specific command along with the specific parameters for that command.